Glossary term

 A common confusion is that a life-insurance policy's cash value and death benefit are automatically added together at death.
 NAIC guidance makes clear that this is usually not how standard cash-value policies work.
 In many cases, the beneficiary receives the stated death benefit, while the cash value is part of the internal value structure of the policy rather than a separate extra payout.

-That is why the death benefit and cash value life insurance should be treated as related but different concepts.
+The death benefit and cash value life insurance should therefore be treated as related but different concepts.
 The death benefit is the payout promise.
 Cash value is an internal policy value that may affect how the contract functions while the insured is still alive.

 Death Benefit in Term Versus Permanent Insurance